The Real Reason Your Audience Is Not Connecting With Your Content (And How to Make Content More Engaging)

 The stories that stick are the ones where the audience sees themselves.
 Not the storyteller.

 Apple did not say “Here is what we went through.”
-Apple said “Here is who you are.”
+They said “Here is who you are.”
 The moment a viewer hears themselves described accurately, something shifts in them.
 A recognition.
 A quiet “yes, that is exactly it.”
 That moment of recognition is what turns a viewer into a follower, and a follower into a client.

 Most content never reaches that moment.
 It stops at the confession and never makes the turn toward the mirror.